Making Tax Digital (MTD) is the UK government’s initiative to simplify tax accounting for businesses and individuals.

 2. When will the scope of MTD for VAT expand?

-In April 2022, a new stage will be introduced.
+In April 2022, a new stage was introduced.

-Making Tax Digital for VAT will apply to all VAT-registered businesses, including those voluntarily registered for VAT.
+Making Tax Digital for VAT now applies to all VAT-registered businesses, including those voluntarily registered for VAT.

 Originally, MTD for VAT was a legal requirement only for VAT-registered businesses over the registration threshold (currently £85,000).